-$Sources: \bullet \quad 2015 \ PRC \ Community \ Health \ Survey, \ Professional \ Research \ Consultants, Inc. \ [Item 151]$

-- 2013 PRC National Health Survey, Professional Research Consultants, Inc. - Behavioral Risk Factor Surveillance System Survey Data.
+- Sources: PRC Community Health Surveys, Professional Research Consultants, Inc. [Item 151] 2013 PRC National Health Survey, Professional Research Consultants, Inc. - Behavioral Risk Factor Surveillance System Survey Data.
 Atlanta, Illinois.
-United States Department of Health and Human Services, Centers for Disease Control and Prevention (CDC): 2013 Illinois data.

-Notes: Based on reported heights and weights, asked of all respondents.

-The definition of overweight is having a body mass index (BMI), a ratio of weight to height (kilograms divided by meters squared), greater than or equal to 25.0, regardless of gender.
+United States Department of Health and Human Services, Centers for Disease Control and Prevention (CDC): 2013 Illinois data. - Based on reported heights and weights, asked of all respondents. based on reported in registed and weights, asked or an inespondent of an inespondent of the definition of overweight is having a body mass index (BMI), a ratio of weight to height (kilograms divided by meters squared), greater than or equal to 25.0, regardless of gender.
 The definition for obesity is a BMI greater than or equal to 30.0.